Now is the moment to end homelessness in Aotearoa

 Tauranga

 Please note, these figures are also included in our overall results in Tauranga and Hamilton (active clients and housing outcomes).
-The intention here is to share each month how many people are moving from motels into permanent housing, with support.
-In September 2020, three more people in Hamilton were supported from motels into permanent housing, bringing the total number of people supported out of COVID-response motel placements and into permanent housing to 28.
+The intention here is to share how many people have moved from motels into permanent housing, with Housing First support.

 What’s next?